Lombra/elite-api-docs/docs/Introduction.md

 - Cargo summary is now written to a separate file, and updated when data changes

-- Add “HullHealth” stat in the “Loadout” event
+- Add "HullHealth" stat in the "Loadout" event

 - MissionCompleted now indicates correct destination after redirection